rqhu1995/BRPWR-HGSADC-SBC/README.md

 The code is developed referring to the code implementation in [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) in a related papers:

-When using this algorithm (or part of it) in derived academic studies, quotation and credit should be given to the following works:
+When using this algorithm (or part of it) in derived academic studies, quotations and credits should be given to the following works:

 [1] Vidal, T., Crainic, T. G., Gendreau, M., Lahrichi, N., Rei, W. (2012).
 A hybrid genetic algorithm for multidepot and periodic vehicle routing problems.
 Operations Research, 60(3), 611-624. https://doi.org/10.1287/opre.1120.1048